Latest daily number of Isle of Wight positive Covid-19 tests and deaths

 Deaths

-The Government Dashboard records one new Isle of Wight death within 28 days of positive test, meaning the cumulative total rises to 245 (as of 20th Feb).
+The Government Dashboard records no new deaths within 28 days of positive test, meaning the cumulative total remains at 245 (as of 22nd Feb).

 It records 38 new weekly deaths with Covid-19 on the death certificate, with the cumulative total of 232.